-As Programme Director for Learning and Visitor Studies, Viv is responsible for ensuring the quality and smooth operation of individual MA journeys as well as developing the wider MA community, including the organization of the annual Summer School and with RCMG the annual Winter School.
+As Joint Director of Postgraduate Research, Viv is responsible for ensuring the quality and smooth operation of individual PhD journeys as well as developing the wider PhD community, including the organization of the annual Research Week.
 Viv works with all of the staff here in the School and a range of international academics and museum professionals to ensure that our MA students are provided with diverse and stimulating learning opportunities.

 Viv currently serves on the editorial boards of Curator: The Museum Journal, published by John Wiley and Sons, Inc, the Horniman Museum Publications and the Best in Heritage (www.thebestinheritage.com).
 She worked for the editorial committee of the International Journal of Intangible Heritage (2013-16).
 Viv is frequently used as a referee for journals in the fields of museum management, curatorship and museum studies.

 As senior lecturer, Viv contributes sessions on museum communication, learning, text writing and evaluation to the campus-based core curriculum.
-She also contributes to the distance learning courses, notably Learning and Visitor Studies distance.
+She also contributes to the distance learning courses.

 Supervised and Examined Projects